thorpej/Electronics/Tube_Audio/Helper_Circuits/EFB_Bias_Supply/README.md

 ### Step 1

-Determine is your **Sense_Voltage**.
+Determine your **Sense_Voltage**.
 This is the nominal value you will be using as your voltage reference for the circuit.
 For a pentode output stage, this is the nominal screen grid voltage.
 For an ultra-linear or triode output stage, this is the voltage at the primary center tap of the output transformer.
 In the example spreadsheet, we will use 475V.